biocore/empress/CONTRIBUTING.md

 ## Front-end development

 For convenience, a utility script `./tests/python/make-dev-page.py` is bundled in the test suite.
+This script works best if you install the package in "editable mode" i.e. by running `pip install -e .` from the base directory.

-If no arguments are set, the script will load the moving pictures dataset and create a page `development-page.html`.
+After installing the package, the script can be run without any arguments.
+This will load the moving pictures dataset and create a page `development-page.html`.
 Using this page developers can modify CSS and JS files and simply reload the page on the browser to see their changes take effect.

-Note, modifications to the Python code, or the template code require that you re-run the script.
+Alternatively, you can set the input data for development using the various options and arguments in the script.
 For a full list of options and arguments, you can run `./tests/python/make-dev-page.py --help`.

+Note, modifications to the Python code, or the template code require that you re-generate `development-page.html`.

 ## Linting and style-checking